 Sustained release T3 is unique among thyroid medications in that it can only be formulated and produced by a COMPOUNDING pharmacy.

-Compounding pharmacies are specialty pharmacies that can combine medications in specific ways, they can place medications in carriers that normal pharmacies can't, they can create cleaner versions of medications, they can adjust the dosing of medications, and so on.
+Compounding pharmacies are specialty pharmacies that can combine medications in specific ways, they can place medications in carriers that normal pharmacies can’t, can create cleaner versions of medications, can adjust the dosing of medications, and so on.